 This is absolutely untrue!
 An autosomal DNA test is the best way to learn about the maternal AND paternal line.

-There are some “older” DNA tests that only worked for men, since women don’t have a Y chromosome, and other tests that can trace extremely ancient ancestry through your maternal line, for example.
+There are some “older” DNA tests that only work for men, since women don’t have a Y chromosome.
+In addition, there are other tests that can trace extremely ancient ancestry through your maternal (mtDNA) line, for example.
 These tests are interesting and can be useful for those who take a more academic interest in their ancestral origins.

 For the rest of us, the autosomal DNA test is a perfect way to find new family members, research and verify our family trees, and investigate our ancestor’s geographic origins.

 In my opinion, having worked with DNA results for several years, the best autosomal DNA tests available today are offered by AncestryDNA and 23andMe.
 My Heritage DNA and Family Tree DNA also offer excellent tests, and sometimes offer theirs at lower prices.

 If you are interested in taking an autosomal DNA test (very helpful for genealogy!), you can get your test from the following links for tests that I recommend.
 I have personal experience with the quality of the test results and feel confident recommending these companies: